openoms/bitcoin-tutorials/joinmarket/README.md

     Otherwise just restart this joinmarket application.
     ```

-    Run again after the first time to see the addresses (fund the first one):
+    Run again to see the addresses of the mixdepth zero (fund the first one):

     `(jmvenv) $ python wallet-tool.py -m 0 wallet.jmdat`